GreyCorbel/azure-automation-devops-integration/Helpers/HybridWorkerModuleSync/README.md

     "AutoCompile":  true
 }
 ```
-3) Switch task parameter 'helperHybridWorkerModuleSyncof' Automation Account to true.
+4) Switch task parameter 'helperHybridWorkerModuleSyncof' of your Automation Account to true.
-4) Deploy your code
+5) Deploy your code
-3) You are done and good to go
+6) You are done and good to go

  ### What will happen now ?

- As soon as you finished steps above and deployed your code to automation account, these steps are done:
+ As soon as you trigger deployement of your code to automation account, these steps are done:
-  - Configuration from YOUR_PROJECT_FOLDER\Source\Common\Configurations - was compiled
+  - Configuration from YOUR_PROJECT_FOLDER\Source\Common\Configurations - will be compiled and uploaded to your DSC
-  - Configuration is assigned to each Node (HybridWorker) you have registered to your automation account
+  - Configuration will be assigned to each Node (HybridWorker) you have registered to your automation account
-  - Json file with all the modules from your automation account is created and stored to your Storage Account
+  - Json file with all the modules from your automation account will be created and stored to your Storage Account
-  - Manage-Module.ps1 was copied to your Storage Account
+  - Manage-Module.ps1 will be copied to your Storage Account

+After that:

   - Hybrid Worker will regularly check if there any changes to modules and perform them
   - You can track the status of your module instalaltion on each worker in your storage account container or directly under DSC blade in AutomationAccount.

   Example when worker is compliant
   ``` json
   {